 Taxpayers who are aggrieved by any order are entitled to file an appeal within 30 days of the passing of the order.
 The appeal must be supported by the remittance of 12.5% of the disputed tax or penalty or interest, apart from the admitted tax.

-The appellate authority (the authority who receives the appeal and acts on it) may decide to confirm, reduce, enhance or amend the assessment, penalty or interest (as applicable).
+The appellate authority (the authority that receives the appeal and acts on it) may decide to confirm, reduce, enhance or amend the assessment, penalty, or interest (as applicable).

 General Penal Provisions

 If any taxpayer is not compliant with any of the provisions of the Act or with the relevant rules without sufficient grounds for the same, he/she will be levied with a fine of INR 500- 5000.
-If the offence is a continuing one, the fine wouldn’t be less than Rs. ten but not above Rs. fifty per day during the course of the continuance of offence.
+If the offense is a continuing one, the fine wouldn’t be less than Rs. ten but not above Rs. fifty per day during the course of the continuance of the offense.

 Option of Compounding

-Taxpayers defaulting under this provision is with the option of compounding the offence on the remittance of a particular fine amount, which could either be Rs.
-5000 or twice the amount of outstanding, whichever is higher.
+Taxpayers defaulting under this provision is with the option of compounding the offense on the remittance of a particular fine amount, which could either be Rs.
+5000 or twice the amount outstanding, whichever is higher.
 Such a payment would effectively nullify any other proceedings against the person.

 Enforcement of Attendance

-The Commissioner of the respective jurisdiction is with the powers to enforce the attendance and scrutinizing of any person on oath or affirmation or demanding the production of any document.
-The provisions for the same fall under the Court of Civil Procedure, 1908 and applies while trying a suit.
+The Commissioner of the respective jurisdiction is with the power to enforce the attendance and scrutinizing of any person on oath or affirmation or demanding the production of any document.
+The provisions for the same fall under the Court of Civil Procedure, 1908 and apply while trying a suit.